Prahlad-m/Power-BI/README.md

 ## 🧠 Course Overview

 This repository contains lab-based learning and practical exercises completed as part of the **PL-300T00** instructor-led course.
-The course focused on preparing, modeling, visualizing, and analyzing data using Power BI, with a strong emphasis on real-world application of BI concepts and tools.
+The course focused on preparing, modelling, visualising, and analysing data using Power BI, with a strong emphasis on real-world application of BI concepts and tools.

 ---